yanlin-tao/Team_Formation_Platform/doc/database_implentation.md

 #### **Query 2 — View the current number of teams and members in each section.**
 **Used SQL Features:JOIN + LEFT JOIN + Aggregation (COUNT) + GROUP BY + ORDER BY**

+This query shows how many teams and team members exist in each course section, helping our website track team-formation progress.
+It lets students see open teams to join.
+This supports our platform’s goal of making team matching transparent, efficient, and course-organized.

 ```sql
 (
 SELECT